darkkaze/eva_challenge/README.md

 SECRET_KEY = os.getenv("SECRET_KEY") or 'dummy'
 ~~~

-i think dummy is ok for develop and github actions.
+i think `dummy` is ok for develop and github actions.
-is necesary to inject the real SECRET_KEY  in the devops process
+And is necesary to inject the real SECRET_KEY  in the devops process

 # Docker